HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Search engines use web crawlers (also called spiders) to discover new or updated content from websites, browsing the web by following links between pages.
 Crawling is the process of looking for new or updated web content (whether web pages, images, videos, etc.).

-Search crawlers discover content by following links between URLs, as well as using additional sources that website owners can provide, like the generation of XML Sitemaps (a list of URLs that a website’s owner wants search engines to index) or through direct crawl requests via search engines tools (e.g., the Google Search Console).
+Search crawlers discover content by following links between URLs, as well as using additional sources that website owners can provide, like the generation of XML Sitemaps (a list of URLs that a website's owner wants search engines to index) or through direct crawl requests via search engines tools (e.g., the Google Search Console).

 Once  search engines access web content they need to "render"–similar to what web browsers do–and index it.
 Search engines will then analyze and catalogue the identified information, trying to understand it as users do, to ultimately store it in its "index" or web database.